rEDSAMK/raspberry-telegram-bot/README.md

 ##Packages used

 This bot uses `node-telegram-bot-api`.
-You can find the documentation on https://github.com/yagop/node-telegram-bot-api
+You can find the documentation on https://github.com/yagop/node-telegram-bot-api. **Thanks a lot to them**